thekevinscott/emojisalad/Readme.md

 If you'd like us to set you up a private game, send one of us an email and we'll try and set you up.
 You might have to buy us a beer for your troubles though :)

-## I want to see a gif of the thing in action!

-You can see it here:

 ## What did you learn?

 A lot!
 You can read Ari's rundown of our design process here: